cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/6/4_-_Locking_Down_Cobbler.md

 you about to ensure everything works according to plan.

-Also note, you may run into some problems if you need to relocate your /var/www elsewhere, which most users should not need to do.
+Also note, you may run into some problems if you need to relocate your `/var/www elsewhere`, which most users should not need to do.
 If you do, read [RelocatingYourInstall](/cobbler/wiki/RelocatingYourInstall) and that mentioned details about context.